 Whānau Ora is a journey, not a destination, and is unique for all whānau.
+At all times Whānau Ora Kaimahi walk the journey alongside whānau supporting and guiding appropriately and responsively.
 The achievement of Whānau Ora is the recognition that Māori must be able to live, act and associate as Māori.
 The initiative has both tangible solutions to immediate issues, as well as long term strategies to resolve complex entrenched problems.
-At all times Whānau Ora kaimahi walk the journey alongside whānau supporting and guiding appropriately and responsively.

 NUMA and Restorative Justice

 The conference may conclude with the two parties discussing if there is anything the offender can do to work towards putting things right.

-The 2011 Ministry of Justice Restorative Justice Victim Satisfaction Survey found that a large majority of victims felt the restorative justice conference had been of benefit to them: 77 percent of victims were satisfied with the overall experience of restorative justice; 74 percent felt better after participating in the process; and 80 percent would recommend restorative justice to other victims in a similar situation.
+The 2011 Ministry of Justice Restorative Justice Victim Satisfaction Survey found that a large majority of whānau felt the restorative justice conference had been of benefit to them: 77 percent were satisfied with the overall experience of restorative justice; 74 percent felt better after participating in the process; and 80 percent would recommend restorative justice to others in a similar situation.

-Whānau Ora services are often employed at Restorative Justice conferences, particularly if health, financial or even kai (food) is critical for victim healing.
-Often, the offender requires and receives whānau ora services as well.
+Whānau Ora services are often employed at Restorative Justice conferences particularly if health, financial or even kai (food) is critical for victim healing.
+Often, the offender requires and receives Whānau Ora services as well.

 NUMA Reintegration Services: Out of Gate Services

 NUMA are specialists in Kaupapa Māori Services.
-NUMA affiliated members have worked with prisoners and their whānau for over three decades.
-Its Kaiarahi are experienced in dealing with issues that need immediate care ie: accessing accommodation, processing documentation for identification, and contacting whānau.
+NUMA affiliated members have worked with whānau leaving prison for over three decades.
+Our Kaiarahi are experienced in dealing with issues that need immediate care I.e. accessing accommodation, processing documentation for identification, and contacting whānau.